zzzprojects/learn-orm/tutorials/eval-expression/getting-started.md

 # Getting Started

-**Eval Expression** is a lightweight expression evaluator NuGet library that supports nearly everything.
+**Z.Expressions.Eval** is a lightweight expression evaluator NuGet library that supports nearly everything.
 It allows you to evaluate or compile most of the C# expressions, such as;

  - Anonymous Type
  - Extension Method